 The Commission also serves as North Carolina's judicial ethics advisory committee.
 In this role, the Commission provides both public formal ethics opinions and confidential informal ethics advice to judicial officers.
-Commission staff provide training and develop educational materials - primarily for our judicial officers, but also to attorneys and members of the general public - relating to the Code.
+Commission staff provides training and develops educational materials - primarily for our judicial officers, but also to attorneys and members of the general public - relating to the Code of Judicial Conduct, promulgated by our Supreme Court.